Determine the Slump of Concrete by Slump Test

 - 5/8” tampering rod.

-- First of all we have to prepare a mixture a mixture of concrete having ratio of: 1:2:4.
+- First of all we have to prepare a mixture of concrete having ratio of: 1:2:4.
 That is one part of cement, two parts sand, and four parts of crush.

 - Determine the volume of the cone in cubic feet.
 It is determined by taking the mean diameter of the cone and with it finding the area of the cross section of cone.
 Then multiplying it with the height of the cone which is 1 foot, will give the volume of the cone.